adrienbrunet/cookbook/README.md

 ========

 My cookbook to store some common piece of code

-I store here some common function I regularly use or function found in books/blog for later use.
+I store here some common functions I regularly use or found in books/blog that I keep for later use.